 The SBTi framework includes two main steps: first, companies need to assess their current emissions and set targets for reducing them.
 Secondly, companies need to track and report their progress annually.
 Additionally, companies can develop a roadmap outlining the actions they will take to achieve their targets, which is especially necessary as emission reductions require a systematic approach to be successful.
-Today there are more than 4,600 companies globally taking action, from which over 2,000 have set science-based targets and 1,720 committed to net-zero.
+Today, in October 2023, there are more than 6,400 companies globally taking action, of which over 3,600 have set science-based targets and over 2,100 committed to net-zero.
 Companies committed to cut emissions in line with climate science now represent 38 trillion USD, more than one third of the global market capitalization1.